Calculating the Taxable Income for a Business in China

 For calculating the taxable income of a business, the depreciation of asset is calculated using the straight-line method.
 This is typically done for the assets like machinery or any other equipment that is used to generate income.

-Accelerated Depreciation: When already proved and well documented; the recording of reduced depreciation is permitted in below cases:
+Accelerated Depreciation: When already proved and well documented; the recording of reduced depreciation is permitted in the below cases:

 - Sudden technology changes or any significant change in technological standards which reduces the value of the asset or limits its chances of generating income in coming days